GeoscienceAustralia/dea-knowledge-hub/setup/Sandbox/sandbox.rst

 To learn more about JupyterLab, visit the `JupyterLab Documentation`_.

-Some things to know about The Sandbox
+Important information about The Sandbox
 -------------------------------

 The Sandbox is not a production environment and should be used for protyping and exploring DEA's data and tools.
-Changes made to Jupyter notebooks in the DEA Sandbox may be automatically overwritten as part of the automatic update process.
-To avoid this, we recommend advanced users use Git to clone a new copy of ``dea-notebook`` into the Sandbox (`see guide here`_). and the default notebooks provided.
+Changes made to Jupyter notebooks in the DEA Sandbox may be automatically overwritten as part of the automatic update process, meaning any changes you make to these notebooks may be lost.
+To avoid this, we recommend advanced users use Git to clone a new copy of ``dea-notebooks`` into the Sandbox (`see guide here`_). and the default notebooks provided.
 We strongly encourage you to back up your work (e.g. to GitHub, or by downloading it to your local machine) each time you log in.